 If a significant proportion of your customer’s journey happens online, set up notifications for your sales team to make sure a potential lead isn’t missed.
 For example, if a prospect views your pricing page; notify your sales team with an email, or log a task for them in your CRM.

 Finding the right tools to assist with this will help to make responses to behavioural signals part of your sales culture and process, but you can learn a lot by allotting some time to better understand your customer’s wants and needs at different points in the journey.

 Put yourself in the shoes of the buyer

 Try to put yourself in their shoes and imagine the considerations and concerns you might have when approaching your product for the first time.
 After all, the best way to sell your product is to understand your customer’s needs.

 Having a sales team who are aware and prepared for these behavioural signals will undoubtedly help them qualify their leads more efficiently and close a higher number of deals in a shorter time period.
 Remember, at the end of the day you are two people trying to do their jobs as best they can.
 Take off the “sales” and “lead” cloaks for a moment and connect on a human level.

-If you’re looking for more information on how live chat and prompts can assist in your sales process check out this post on adopting live chat as a team, and this one on how to use live chat for sales.
+If you’re looking for more information on how live chat and prompts can assist in your sales process check out this post on adopting live chat as a team, our post about the importance of real-time sales for your website, and this one on how to use live chat for sales.